-Therefore, it is important to maintain database or system and obtain human resources and funds, commensurate with the risk the financial institution faces, to ensure that the above measures are duly conducted.
+Therefore, it is important for a FI to maintain database or system and obtain human/financial resources, commensurate with the risk that the FI faces, to ensure that the above measures are duly conducted.

-Recently there has been reports of ransom ware infections, which asks for a ransom to retrieve data.
-In the US, a guidance was issued for financial institutions, outlining that ransomware payments pose risk of processing sanctionable transactions and internationally it has been pointed out that ransom can be exploited for terrorist financing.
-There is no borders in the cyber world and ransom payments shall not be processed by financial institution; financial institutions must understand that such terrorist financing risks are present for customer wire transfers.
+Recently there have been reports of ransomware infections, which require ransom for data recovery.
+Internationally it has been pointed out that ransomware ransom can be misused for terrorist financing.
+In the US, a recommendation was issued to FIs to alert them to the risk of sanctions for involvement in the payment of ransomware ransom.
+There are no borders in the cyber world and ransom payments shall not be processed by FI; FIs must understand that such terrorist financing risks are present for customer wire transfers.

-(Note) FATF requires funds and assets held by persons or entities designated under UN Security Council resolutions to be frozen, without delay, as part of economic sanctions against terrorist financing or proliferation of weapons of mass destructions.
+(Note) FATF requires funds and assets held by persons or entities designated under UN Security Council resolutions to be frozen, without delay, as part of economic sanctions against terrorist financing or proliferation of weapons of mass destruction.